icac

 Delivery Method: Conference

-The 2024 IACP Technology Conference will be held at the Charlotte Convention Center on May 21-23 in Charlotte, North Carolina.
-The IACP Technology Conference has provided training, professional development, and a national forum for law enforcement executives, operational managers, and technology and research staff to share best practices and lessons learned on a broad array of new and emerging technologies.
+The 2025 IACP Technology Conference will be held May 5-7 in Indianapolis, Indiana.
+The IACP Technology Conference provides training, professional development, and a national forum for police executives, operational managers, and technology and research staff to share best practices and lessons learned on a broad array of new and emerging technologies.

 Explore the latest innovations available to law enforcement in a combination of hands-on exhibits,